mnek1t/Sport-Store_ASP_NET_CORE/step-2.md

 </html>
 ```

-- Add the `CartController.cs` class file in the `SportsStore/Controllers` folder.
+- Add the `CartController.cs` class file to the `SportsStore/Controllers` folder.

 ```
 namespace SportsStore.Controllers